googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/minikube.md

 You may need to increase the `--cpu` or `--memory` values for your minikube instance, depending on what resources are available on the host and/or how many GameServers you wish to run locally.

-Depending on your OS, you may also need to change the `--vm-driver` ([driver list](https://minikube.sigs.k8s.io/docs/drivers/)) to enable `GameServer` connectivity with or without some workarounds listed below.
+Depending on your Operating System, you may also need to change the `--vm-driver` ([driver list](https://minikube.sigs.k8s.io/docs/drivers/)) to enable `GameServer` connectivity with or without some workarounds listed below.
 {{< /alert >}}

 ### Known working drivers

-Other OS's and drivers may work, but at this stage have not been verified.
+Other operating systems and drivers may work, but at this stage have not been verified to work with UDP connections via Agones exposed ports.

 **Linux**
 * kvm2